Directed Research for 4th Year Students

-- Write (on the form) a 200-word essay that shows how your partipation in this research would enhance your student experience, support your professional development and fit into your career plan.
+- Write (on the form) a 200-word essay that shows how your participation in this research would enhance your student experience, support your professional development and fit into your career plan.

-- Send the form to experience@uOttawa.ca by the deadline applicable to the chosen semester.
+- Send the form to fssvdoyenvdean1@uOttawa.ca the deadline applicable to the chosen semester.

 - Wait for the official confirmation of acceptance by the Faculty.
 Number of places available in the directed research courses is limited, and your academic progress will be reviewed.